 Time-poor medical practitioners need access to quality, well-structured courses they can study in a flexible manner, in their own time and location, from any device.
-A new, highly interactive course offering from University of Melbourne does exactly that.
+A new, highly interactive course offering from University of Melbourne does exactly that with VR technology, and hand-on practice model of artificial temporal bone.
 Aimed at ENT surgeons, trainees, otolaryngology nurse groups and those from hearing implant companies, it offers a step-by-step guide on how to perform temporal bone dissection.

 This delicate procedure exposes the inner ear, and structures at risk include the facial nerve, tympanic chord, cochlea and carotid artery.
 Three courses in one, this package includes theoretical and practical components, to ensure students have the most comprehensive training possible.

 One of the course’s directors is Dr Jean-Marc Gérard.
 An ENT consultant at the Royal Victorian Eye and Ear Hospital and an Honorary Associate Professor with the Department of Otolaryngology at the University of Melbourne, Dr Gérard is enthusiastic about the course’s unique structure.